BetterSEQTA/BetterSEQTA-Plus/README.md

 2. Run the build script

 ```
-npm run build # or use your perferred package manager
+npm run build # or use your preferred package manager
 ```

 2.1.
 Package it up (optional)

 ```
 npm run zip # This REQUIRES 7-Zip to be installed in order to work.
-You can also use your perferred package manager
+You can also use your preferred package manager
 ```

 3. Load the extension into chrome